Diana-Kravtsova/dkrautsova-git/Topic9/Task11.md

 Preparation steps:

-1. Create and go to branch *Section9* on basis of branch *master* on server and pull changes to local;
+1. Create a new feature branch *Section9* on basis of branch *development* and switch to it;
 2. On branch *Section9* create a new file *Section9/alpha.txt* with text 'Alpha' in it and commit changes;			(0)
 3. Create and go to local branch *s9feature* on basis of branch *Section9*.
 4. Update file *Section9/alpha.txt* with text 'Non-Alpha' and commit changes.
 (1)